Today I’m answering a timely reader question, “should I sell my stocks now?”

-#2: Timing the Market Can Mean Giving Up Really Good Investment Returns
+#2: Timing the Market Can Mean Giving Up Really Good Stock Market Returns

-The beautiful thing about never selling your investments is that you have you the chance to capture almost all of the stock market’s return.
-And the stock’s market return has been pretty darn good over the long run.
+The beautiful thing about never selling your stocks is that you have the chance to capture almost all of the stock market’s return.
+And the stock market’s return over the long-term is quite appealing:

-Why Getting Out of the Stock Market May Never Make Sense
+Why Selling Stocks Now May Never Make Sense

 Stocks have been going up in value for a very long time.
 Don’t believe me?
 Check out this chart!

-On a long enough timeline, you would miss out on gains if you had sold at the wrong time.
-That’s because stocks go up in value over very long timelines.
-It’s just what they do!
+On a long enough timeline, you would miss out on massive gains if you sold at the wrong time.
+That’s because, over long periods of time, stocks have historically gone up in value.

 Anyone squinting at the chart provided will notice that there are quite a few bumps along the road.
 And those bumps can mean YEARS of negative investment returns.

-When your portfolio is properly diversified, the bumps are a less bumpy and the growth is more consistent.
-If that’s still too wild of a ride for you, you can always dial back your risk even more.
+When your portfolio is properly diversified, the bumps are…less bumpy and the growth is…more consistent.
+If that’s still too wild of a ride for you, you can always take less risk.

-It’s OK to Sell Some of Your Stocks, Sometimes
+When It’s OK to Sell Some of Your Stocks

-You definitely want your investments to reflect your personal goals over the long-term.
+It is critical that your investments reflect your personal goals over the long-term.
 But, not all investments grow at the same rate.
-Rebalancing is the act of selling some investments that have strayed from their original target.
+Portfolio rebalancing is the act of selling some investments that have strayed from their original target.

 #2: Life Changes